gellieb/markdown-widget-challenge/README.md

 [appropriate event listeners](https://developer.mozilla.org/en-US/docs/Web/Events/input)
 to update itself when the contents of its source element change.

+Question: to which element should you attach your event listener?
+What if the source element is attached to the page after your preview widget?

 It's good practice to [remove](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) (or switch [off](https://api.jquery.com/off/)) any event listeners you attach to individual elements.
 Not doing can create [memory leaks][].